Training-free Uncertainty Guidance for Complex Visual Tasks with MLLMs: Experiments

-~ \textbf{Setup.} Finally, we evaluate our framework on video temporal grounding, challenging task of identifying the precise start and end times of a specific event within a video.
-We use two standard benchmarks, Charades-STA~\citep{gao2017tall} and ActivityNet Captions~\citep{krishna2017dense}.
-Following previous evaluation schemes~\citep{lee2025tag,zheng2024training}, we report performance using standard recall at various IoU thresholds (R@k) and mean Intersection over Union (mIoU).
+~ \textbf{Setup.} Finally, we evaluate our framework on video temporal grounding, which requires identifying the exact start and end times of an event within a video.
+For baseline, the input is capped at 64 frames due to the context‑length constraints of MLLMs.
+For UG-Sample, the BRC score is computed using a 15‑frame sliding window with stride 1, and this configuration is used for all datasets without benchmark‑specific hyperparameter tuning.
+UG‑Ground is applied to the same five MLLMs used in UG‑Sample.
+Experiments are conducted on two standard benchmarks: Charades‑STA~\cite{gao2017tall} (around 0.5-minute videos) and ActivityNet Captions~\cite{krishna2017dense} (around 3-minute videos).
+Considering their average video durations, we sample videos at 3 FPS for Charades‑STA and 1 FPS for ActivityNet Captions.
+Following prior works~\cite{ren2023timechat,chen2024timemarker}, we report standard metrics including Recall@k at various IoU thresholds and mean Intersection over Union (mIoU).

-For implementation, we calculate the BRC score using a sliding window of 15 frames with a stride of 1 frame.
-Input videos are sampled at 3 FPS for Charades-STA and 1 FPS for ActivityNet Captions to manage computational cost.
-We apply our UG-Ground method to the same four video-capable MLLMs and compare the results against two distinct categories of highly specialized, state-of-the-art methods: (1) \textit{Instruction-Tuned Models}, such as VTimeLLM~\citep{huang2024vtimellm}, TimeChat~\citep{ren2023timechat}, and TimeMarker~\citep{chen2024timemarker}, which are explicitly fine-tuned with temporal reasoning data or time-aware tokens; and (2) \textit{Training-Free Methods}, like VTG-GPT~\citep{xu2024vtg}, TFVTG~\citep{zheng2024training}, and TAG~\citep{lee2025tag}, which rely on an external, pretrained VLM to generate image caption or compute frame-query similarity scores.

-\textbf{Results and Analysis.} As shown in Table~\ref{tab:ug_ground}, standard MLLMs are largely incapable of performing temporal grounding out of the box, reflecting that they are not trained for such precise localization.
-However, applying our UG-Ground framework transforms their capabilities, yielding massive performance improvements across all models and benchmarks.
-For instance, LLaVA-OneVision's mIoU on Charades-STA increases dramatically from 10.4 to 46.8 (+36.4), demonstrating the impressive impact of our uncertainty-guided approach.
+\textbf{Results.} \cref{tab:ug_ground} shows that most MLLMs perform poorly at temporal grounding out of the box as they are not trained for such precise localization.
+However, UG‑Ground dramatically enhances their capabilities, yielding large improvements across all models and datasets.
+For example, LLaVA‑OV’s mIoU on Charades‑STA rises from 10.4 to 46.8 (+36.4), demonstrating the substantial impact of uncertainty-guided temporal localization.